Frequently asked questions.

 How many Tournaments do you play?

-In the Summer our standard is 6 tournaments, though we give teams some flexibility.
-By principle we try to have at least 1 weekend off in June and July so families can enjoy the Minnesota Summer!
+In the Summer our standard is 6-7 tournaments, though we give teams some flexibility.
+By principle we try to have at least 1 weekend off in June and July so families can enjoy the Minnesota Summer.

 Do you offer Dome Ball Teams?

 Yes, players can opt-in to playing in a Nov-Dec and Jan-Feb dome league.
-There is an additional fee split by the players choosing to play.
+There is an additional fee split by the players choosing to play at that time of year.

 How do you handle playing time?